Dust evolution in zoom-in cosmological simulations of galaxy formation: Summary and prospects

 \section{Summary and prospects}

 In the context of galaxy formation simulations, we coupled a treatment of ISM dust evolution with the sub-resolution star formation and feedback model MUPPI \citep{murante10,murante15,Valentini2017,valentini19}.
 The dust model includes predictions for the grain size distribution, obtained by adopting the two-size approximation \citep{hirashita15}, and their chemical composition.
 Thus it allows, in principle, to perform more reliable post processing computations of dust reprocessing, as briefly discussed in the Section \ref{sec:SED}.
 We have also added to the computation of gas cooling the contribution arising from collisions of plasma particles with grains, following \cite{dwek81}.
 The present paper was mostly devoted to present and discuss a suite of simulations conceived to study the role of various dust processes.
-Moreover, to asses the general reasonableness of our fiducial model we compared it with spatially resolved observations of three disc galaxies.
+Within the present framework, the galaxy dust content is dominated by direct stellar production only at relatively early times, $z \gtrsim 1$.
+In contrast, at late time ISM dust processes are more important.
+Accretion of gas metals onto preexisting seed grains, promoted by the collisional shattering of large grains into smaller ones, becomes the primary source of dust mass.
+This sequence produces a significant depletion of the gas metals entering the dust composition (C, O, Mg, Fe and Si in our computations).
+The relatively stable equilibrium between shattering and coagulation, which occurs under different physical conditions, sets the ratio between small and large grains to values in good keeping with observational constraints.

 It is remarkable that although our simulations include only a few of the possible consequences of the presence of dust in the ISM, namely dust promoted hot gas cooling and gas metal depletion, they already demonstrate the relevance of dust processes in affecting galaxy evolution.
 In particular, sputtering and dust cooling are all but negligible in determining the dust content of the disc galaxies, and also their star formation history.
 The higher dust mass predicted by models with lower sputtering efficiency is not only directly driven by the slower destruction of grains in hot plasma, but also, if not mainly, by the higher star formation resulting from a faster dust promoted cooling, occurring when more grains are present in the hot ISM.